katholt/reddog-nf/README.md

 * Scaling job resources on file size may be more appropriate
     - use the `size()` method, returns file size in bytes
 * Add option to send email of nextflow fail (pipeline failure, not task failure)
-* Add position correction for INDELs in dataset simulator
-    - having multiple INDELs or INDELs and other variants simulated in one isolate is not a priority
-    - easiest approach seems to be modifying reads as they appear
-    - modify from highest to lowest position
-    - no need to correct offsets
-    - assuming only single nucleotide INDELs
 * For `get_snp_sites.awk`, check that the input ref and alt allele can be the same (i.e. not use of '.')